PBIS Coach Team

-Lateefah has been with School District of Philadelphia for 10 years.
-I have worked in the Office of Empowerment, the Office of The Board of Education and I am currently with the Office of Climate and Culture.
-Over the past 10 years I have acquired a masters degree in Clinical Psychology and a Masters degree in Education.
-My interest lie in child development, education, and school psychology.
-Each department has provided me with the opportunity to strengthen my interest and grow my skill set both clinically and educationally.
-I am currently working on my Doctorate in Psychology with an emphasis on school psychology.
+Lateefah has been with the School District of Philadelphia for 10 years.
+She has worked in the Office of Empowerment, the Office of The Board of Education and she is currently with the Office of Climate and Culture.
+Over the past 10 years she has acquired a masters degree in Clinical Psychology and a Masters degree in Education.
+Her interests lie in child development, education, and school psychology.
+Each department has provided her with the opportunity to strengthen my interest and grow her skill set both clinically and educationally.
+She is currently working on her Doctorate in Psychology with an emphasis on school psychology.

 Lateefah supports nine schools across all learning networks as a PBIS coach.
 She is currently researching ways to bridge the gap between school psychology and PBIS.

 Lateefah recently published a chapter in Social Justice and Putting Theory Into Practice in Schools and Communities titled, “Culturally Relevant and Meeting Academic Standards at the Same Time: Teaching Math to African American Students as a Matter of Social Justice.”
-In the future I hope to continue my research.
+In the future she hopes to continue her research.

 Youth Court Specialist

 John is a Youth Court Specialist.
 Youth court is a student run restorative justice program that gives students a second chance without using traditional discipline.
 The program is designed as an alternative to suspension, but also has a significant impact on the leadership, public speaking, and problem solving skills of all court members.
 Youth court has many similarities to any courtroom but also has adaptations to make the process restorative rather than punitive.
 Youth court is very flexible a can be adjusted to work in any school.
 The Philadelphia School District suport youth courts in grade 5 to 12.